Defining actionable metrics for customer experience

 Project required a clear commitment and a lot of beneficial internal discussion: which are the correct business drivers and which customer value chains need to be prioritized?

-Qentinel’s Value Creation Model has also helped If to communicate with top management.
+Qentinel’s Quality Intelligence with Value Creation Model has also helped If to communicate with top management.
 New tool has provided a shared understanding of the causalities affecting customer experience and how it affects If’s business at the Nordic level.
 Also, the key stakeholders at If were able to prioritize the next steps for customer experience development.
 Moreover, the “My Pages” service will be measured with more actionable metrics, which will provide information to support decision-making and learning.